Do You Really Need a CMMS? When Spreadsheets Aren’t Enough

 • Unjustified MRO costs: Spreadsheets don’t provide the real-time inventory tracking that a CMMS does, resulting in over-ordering, stockouts and substantial wasted funds.
 Technicians may reorder unneeded parts or use time and energy having to scramble during crises.
 This lack of timely visibility elevates your maintenance, repair and overhaul (MRO) expenses, sometimes greatly.

-Signs It’s Time to Move Beyond Spreadsheets
+5 Signs You Need to Move Beyond Spreadsheets

 If you’re a spreadsheet user who’s wondering if it’s time for a change, here are a few red flags that probably indicate the day has come to elevate your maintenance management with a CMMS.
 Do any of these indicators sound a bit too familiar?

-Multiple versions of the same spreadsheet float around.
+1. Multiple versions of the same spreadsheet float around.

-You see lost, forgotten or double-assigned work orders.
+2. You see lost, forgotten or double-assigned work orders.

 Without the built-in alerts, task tracking and user accountability of a CMMS, it’s easy for work orders to slip through the cracks or to be assigned to multiple people.

-You can’t easily tell what pieces of equipment received maintenance.
+3. You can’t easily tell what pieces of equipment received maintenance.

 Spreadsheets just don’t provide the real-time maintenance chronicling or searchable records.
 Tracking past repairs, inspections or part replacements becomes a tedious time-waster.
 It also makes it difficult to identify patterns or strategize effective preventive maintenance.

-Audits and inspections feel like a scramble for documentation.
+4. Audits and inspections feel like a scramble for documentation.

 When compliance checks arise, searching through spreadsheets for details like proof of service, dates and signatures is a frenzied undertaking.
 A centralized system ensures you’re audit-ready by streamlining and concentrating reporting data.

-You constantly put out fires instead of prevent them.
+5. You constantly put out fires instead of prevent them.

 Because spreadsheets are reactive tools, they can’t foresee problems or trigger preventive tasks.
 Lacking automation and analytics — and the proactive maintenance planning tied to them — maintenance managers are mired in a repeated cycle of emergency fixes.